csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    browser extension, command-line app, etc.?
     * When describing the problem/need, give concrete examples of common use cases.
     * Assume your the reader knows nothing about the problem domain and provide the necessary context.
  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

-We are planning to build a website, providing matches to cancer patients to hook-up, look for a mentor, or become other patients' mentors.
+We are planning to build a website, providing matches to cancer patients to date, look for a mentor, or become other patients' mentors.

+#### Q: Functionalities

 #### Q: How to provide matches for users?
-	First, Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from, users can define
-	their purpose by choosing the correct tags for themselves.
-	Then the product can provide matches for users. (see below)

-#### Q: How to match up users?
+	First, our product will provide several tags (e.g. Mentor, Mentee, Looking For Love) from which the users can choose, and users' purposes can be met by 	choosing the correct tags for themselves, then the product can provide the correct matches for them.
+Once the user has logged in, our app

 	Our product will have a setting(tags, ages, gender, location, etc) on the main page.
 	It makes sure that the matches we provide meet the user's will.